Raigenbauf/coderbyte-challenges/README.md

 Coderbyte.com is a site that has coding challenges.
 This repository contains my solutions -- to see them open index.html in a browser and follow the links.

+EDIT: This project is on permanent hold.
+Codebyte.com only allows non-paying users to access the first 10 problems.

 Goals in order:
  * Relearn JavaScript by doing challenges (each challenge in own webpage).
  * Relearn and learn JS libraries and frameworks (JQuery mainly).